Kent Downs budget group accommodation, near Faversham

 Faversham Station 3 miles, taxis available.
 Selling Station 2 miles.

 We are 5 minutes from J7/M2.
 At that roundabout, take the exit Brenley Lane, which is between the A2 from Canterbury and the M2 to London.
 At the end of the road is a T junction, turn left and then first right.
 The farm drive is 300yds on the right and the bunkbarn is the first building on the farm.

-Responsible travel: Kent Downs budget group accommodation, near Faversham
+Responsible tourism: Kent Downs budget group accommodation, near Faversham

 You will find in the barn details of lots of local walks.
 Faversham has a very good selection of self-guided walks on various themes.
 Each booklet has a detailed map telling you what you will see on your walk and with suggestions for places to stop either for refreshment or to visit something special on the way.

 If you go a bit further into the Downs we also have a good range of specific walks such Hops & Downs; Red White & Brut (the wine growing areas) Sheep Ahoy: Cherry Ripe and many more.
 Beautifully crafted brochures you will want to take away and keep.

 I'm always happy to take people for a tour of the farm and explain what we are growing and what we are doing in the way of conserving the landscape.
 Hop growing in particular is such a specialised crop and is very interesting to see especially in September at harvest time.
 I believe that we are the only farm in the country still to have Londoners who come to pick the hops as they have done for decades.